-- Students must complete a drug dosage calculation test with the score of 80% or greater at the completion of NUR 135 Drug Calculations to remain in the PN program. - Students must complete program requirements that exist at the time of program entry.
-Certifications Courses in this program may help students attain the following license(s) or certification(s): Practical Nurse, Virginia Board of Nursing.
+- Students must complete a drug dosage calculation test with the score of 80% or greater at the completion of NUR 135 Drug Calculations to remain in the PN program. - Students must complete program requirements that exist at the time of program entry. - Students must be certified in CPR at the health care provider level prior to entering the program; PELL will NOT cover this course for the PN program. - Prior to taking PNE 155, students are strongly recommended to take NAS 150 (Human Biology) if they have not had high school biology within the last five (5) years.
+PELL will NOT cover this course for the PN program.